dyarosla/D-ECS/dataflow_propogation.md

 This brings us to one more thought.
 What if we had

 ~~~
-a = 0
+a = complex(10)
-b = complex(a)
-c = a + b
+b = a + 1

 for(i in 0...100) {
-   log(c)
+   log(b)
 }
 ~~~

-We don't want to *fully unwrap* `c` 100 times.
-That would require us to overcompute the value of `b` (again, assuming `complex(i)` is deterministic).
+We don't want to *fully unwrap* `b` 100 times.
+That would require us to recompute the value of `a` 100 times (again, assuming `complex(i)` is deterministic).

 Our ideal assignment operator would both only *unwrap* variables when values are requested *and* cache computations that we've already done.

-In the above example, `log(c)` would compute the value of `b` once during the 0th iteration of the for loop, as well as cache the result of `a + b`.
-Each subsequent iteration of the for loop would simply log the same cached value.
+In the above example, `log(b)` would compute the value of `a` once during the 0th iteration of the loop, as well as cache the result of `a + 1`.
+Each subsequent iteration of the loop would simply log the same cached value for `b`.

-How would we implement such a behavior?
-I will be covering that in the next article.
+We can conclude that for efficient dataflow propogation, we want assignment that both only computes values when they are needed, as well as caches results of computations between retrievals.